Hearmeman24/CivitAI_Downloader/README.md

 Before using the downloader, you'll need to generate an API token.
 Instructions for this can be found in the RunPod template's README file.

 ## Using your token
-Once you generated your token
+Once you generated your token you need to configure your API Token.
-Configure your API Token

 There are two methods to set up your API token:

 ### Method 1: RunPod Interface